wealthsimple/eventsimple/README.md

 ## Setup

-Add the following line to your Gemfile:
+Add the following line to your Gemfile and run `bundle install`:

 ```
 gem 'eventsimple'
 ```
-Then run `bundle install`

 The eventsimple UI allows you to view and navigate event history.
-Add the following line to your routes.rb to use it:
+Add the following line to your routes.rb:

 ```
 mount Eventsimple::Engine => '/eventsimple'
 ```

-Setup the initializer in `config/initializers/eventsimple.rb`:
+Setup an initializer in `config/initializers/eventsimple.rb`:

 ```ruby
   Eventsimple.configure do |config|